 What does live class optional mean?

 Flexibility.
-Live class optional means our eSports and Gaming Management courses can be attended together at one time with other students, or on your own schedule.
-Many students prefer the learning that comes with live interactions, while other students love the flexibility of doing them whenever they fit into their schedule.
+Optional live sessions mean our courses can be completed asynchronously, but you will still have the ability to attend live sessions with your instructor.
+Many students prefer learning that comes with live interactions, while other students love the flexibility of doing them whenever they fit into their schedule.

 Who will be in my class?